AFTER CREATING THE MOLD, WE TAKE IT TO THE FOUNDRY

-- Sand cores or shell cores are placed in the mold before closing.
+- Sand cores or shell cores are set in the mold before closing.
 This is also referred to as semi-permanent molding.

-- We remove the sand core from the aluminum part by breaking it apart using a vibratory process sometimes called “shake out.”
+- Lastly, our foundry removes the sand core from the casting by using a vibratory process to break it out.
+This is sometimes called “shake out.”

-- Our Drop Bottom heat treat and age oven heat treat ovens are certified for uniformity of temperature annually.
+- Our Drop Bottom heat treat and age oven heat treat ovens are annually certified for uniform temperature.